-- (3) Includes Stefnir. - (4) The "Treasury" reporting segment includes internal interest income and internal expense (which are eliminated upon consolidation) as well as interest income on the Group's cash, cash equivalents and other liquid assets held as a liquidity buffer. - (5) Includes Valitor, Vörður Life Insurance, Landey and Eignabjarg ehf.
-(Eignabjarg), a wholly owned subsidiary of the Bank which was liquidated in 2015.
-The operating income of Valitor and Vörður Life Insurance was ISK 4,698 million and ISK 1,014 million, respectively, the earnings before tax of Valitor and Vörður Life Insurance were ISK 131 million and ISK 460 million, respectively, and total assets of Valitor and Vörður Life Insurance were ISK 44,986 million and ISK 4,663 million, respectively. - (6) "Headquarters and elimination" reporting segment includes the netting out of intragroup accounts, dividends paid in respect of the Bank's holdings in listed equity and valuation changes.
+- (4) The "Treasury" reporting segment includes internal interest income and internal expense (which are eliminated upon consolidation) as well as interest income on the Group's cash, cash equivalents and other liquid assets held as a liquidity buffer. - (5) Includes Valitor, Vörður Life Insurance, Landey and Vörður.
+The operating income of Valitor, Vörður and Vörður Life Insurance was ISK 9,429 million, ISK 847 million and ISK 725 million, respectively; the earnings before tax of Valitor, Vörður and Vörður Life Insurance were ISK 3,590 million, ISK 454 million and ISK 191 million, respectively; and total assets of Valitor, Vörður and Vörður Life Insurance were ISK 38,588 million, ISK 12,436 million and ISK 4,434 million, respectively. - (6) "Headquarters and elimination" reporting segment includes the netting out of intragroup accounts, dividends paid in respect of the Bank's holdings in listed equity and valuation changes.
 "Headquarters" include overhead and the following support divisions: Risk Management, Finance (excluding Treasury), Legal, IT and Operations.